Mike Ilitch was a once-in-a-generation entrepreneur and champion for Detroit.

 He and his wife, Marian, invested their family savings in 1959 to open the first Little Caesars store

-largest carryout pizza chain in the world, with restaurants in over 24 countries and territories
+largest pizza chain in the world with stores in more than 27 countries and territories worldwide, including

-across the globe.
-The success of the business was built upon the exceptional quality and value of the
+in each of the 50 U.S. states.
+The success of the business was built upon the exceptional quality and value

 The growth of Little Caesars helped Mike and Marian create other leading brands in the food, sports